 Once it became clear that child abuse was taking place, I knew that as a mandated reporter I would have to call child protective services.
 But what do you do before and after?
 How do you have those difficult talks with children and youth and their parents, especially if a parent is the abuser?
 How can we as a society prevent this abuse from happening and how do we effectively help families after abuse has taken place?

-In this TedMed Talk from 2016, Dr. Elizabeth Letourneau shares how she has devoted her life’s work to change the ways in which people view child sexual abuse and how to reframe the issue as a preventable public health problem.
+In this TedMed Talk, Dr. Elizabeth Letourneau shares how she has devoted her life’s work to change the ways in which people view child sexual abuse and how to reframe the issue as a preventable public health problem.
 She shares two surprising facts that can change our way of thinking about child sexual abuse including average age of a typical child sexual abuser and probability of multiple offenses of abuse from a child sexual abuser.

 Instead of focusing our efforts on prevention, we focus all our efforts on punishment,” Dr. Letourneau explains.
 With this shift in thinking, we can potentially navigate these tough conversations with families in the therapy room in a more compassionate way.